IwailerI/aphoteka_scraper/README.md

-# What is this
+# The problem
+Certain e-comerse web site silently changes prices or delists products completly.
+I would like to track the changes of the price.

+## The solution
+Create a server which watches the prices, records the differences and notifies me.

-This is a telegram bot, that checks whether certain aphoteka products are available and notifies via telegram if they are.
+This is a telegram bot, that checks whether certain aphoteka products are available and notifies via telegram if they are, or their prices changes.
 The program will notify on any change in product status or any error encountered by it.

 # Setup
-Create 2 files in the root of the repository:
+Create 2 files:
 - `secrets/token.secret`: should contain discord bot api key
 - `sercrest/root_user.secret`: should contain singular telegram username: root user, you will set up all of the settings from that account